jwdunne/jamesdunne.dev/content/posts/must-have-programming-tools.md

 date: 2023-04-05 09:42:41+00:00
 ---

 **Forget programs.
 The most important productivity tool for programmers is your mind.
-And next best set of software development tools are ones that take care of you.**
+And the next best set of software development tools are ones that take care of you.**

 It isn't about Git.
 Or Docker.
 Or testing frameworks.
 These are all useful tools.
 I use them daily.
 But they are **not** the most important software development tools.